tomvit/ja2mqtt/README.md

 * Download the sample configuration file and ja2mqtt definition file from the [config directory](https://github.com/tomvit/ja2mqtt/tree/master/config) of the ja2mqtt GitHub repository.
 In the sample configuration file, you only need to define your Jablotron topology, such as section names and their numbers.

-## Testing in Docker
+## Testing using Docker

+To test "ja2mqtt" with the JA-121T simulator, you can utilize the ja2mqtt Docker image that comes with pre-configured settings.
+The simulator provides a straightforward Jablotron topology with two sections: "House" with code "1" and an initial state of "ARMED", and "Garage" with code "2" and an initial state of "READY".
+This topology can be used to simulate changing the state or retrieving the status of the sections.
+The simulator also mimics Jablotron heartbeat messages by generating "OK" messages every 10 seconds.

-In  order to test ja2mqtt with default configuration that uses JA-121T simulator, do the following:
+In  order to test ja2mqtt with the simulator, follow the below steps.

 1. Run the `docker-compose.yaml` provided in the [docker](https://github.com/tomvit/ja2mqtt/tree/master/docker) directory.